jqueryscript/ChatGPT-Resources/README.md

 - [fjrdomingues](https://github.com/fjrdomingues/autopilot) - Autopilot is an AI tool that utilizes GPT to read a codebase, create context, and solve tasks that you request.
 - [gpt-4-search](https://github.com/andylokandy/gpt-4-search) - A command line GPT-4 REPL with Google search in 200 lines of code.
 - [ShellGPT](https://github.com/mattvr/ShellGPT) - A command-line tool that allows you to interact with GPT-4 directly from your terminal.
+- [ai-shell](https://github.com/BuilderIO/ai-shell) - A CLI that converts natural language to shell commands.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.